-- Point of Sale (POS) terminals were introduced to Sri Lanka in 1994. - POS terminals allow customers to make payments through credit, debit and stored value cards at merchants' outlets. - As at end of the second quarter of 2023, 10 Licensed Commercial Banks, 2 Licensed Finance Company and 1 Private Company (Global Payments Asia Pacific Lanka Pvt Ltd) were licensed to function as Financial Acquirers of Payment Cards. - With the intention of protecting card holder data from unauthorized use, in 2014, CBSL instructed all financial acquirers to ensure that merchants acquired by them do not engage in double swiping (i.e. merchants swiping payment cards in devices other than POS terminals provided by financial acquirers).
+- Point of Sale (POS) terminals were introduced to Sri Lanka in 1994. - POS terminals allow customers to make payments through credit, debit and stored value cards at merchants' outlets. - As at end of the third quarter of 2023, 10 Licensed Commercial Banks, 2 Licensed Finance Company and 1 Private Company (Global Payments Asia Pacific Lanka Pvt Ltd) were licensed to function as Financial Acquirers of Payment - All Financial Acquirers of Payment Cards in Sri Lanka have upgraded their POS terminals with the Terminal Line Encryption technology since 31 March 2013, adhering to the directive given by CBSL to enhance the security of payment card transactions. - With the intention of protecting cardholder data from unauthorized use, in 2014, CBSL instructed all financial acquirers to ensure that merchants acquired by them do not engage in double swiping (i.e. merchants swiping payment cards in devices other than POS terminals provided by financial acquirers).